anthonylangsworth/FCMS/README.md

 1. Start EDMC before you jump your fleet carrer, if not when you start playing **Elite: Dangerous**.
 2. Operate your fleet carrier as normal.
 3. The FCMS plug-in automatically updates https://fleetcarrier.space with your fleet carrier movements.

+This plug-in supports multiple accounts, saving different settings for each.

 See [LICENSE](LICENSE) for the license.
 There was no license included with the original source code.